Skip to content

 Define your specification before inviting quotes.
 Know whether you want casement or sash, softwood or hardwood, and approximately how many windows you need.
 Changing your specification mid-quote process makes it impossible to compare prices accurately.
 If you are in a conservation area, confirm planning requirements with your local authority before approaching manufacturers.

 Get at least three quotes.
 Pricing in the timber window market varies considerably between manufacturers and installers.
 A quote from a national installer, a regional specialist, and a direct-from-manufacturer supply-only quotation will give you a genuine sense of the market.
-Comparing quotes has been shown to reduce costs by up to 37% in similar home improvement categories.
+Comparing multiple quotes consistently secures better pricing than accepting the first offer you receive.

 Check credentials carefully.
 Your installer should be FENSA or CERTASS registered – this is the legal minimum for replacement windows and ensures you receive the required Building Regulations compliance certificate.
 Ask to see examples of previous timber window installations and check manufacturer warranty terms in detail.
 A 10-year manufacturer warranty plus extended rot protection (Bereco offers this) provides meaningful peace of mind on a long-life product.

 Timing matters.
 Window installation companies are typically busiest from spring through early autumn.
-Scheduling work in October to February can generate discounts of 10–20%, and winter painters may offer up to 30% off for decorating work booked in the quieter months.
+Scheduling work in October to February, when installers are less busy, can often secure a better price, and winter painters may offer up to 30% off for decorating work booked in the quieter months.

 Do not sign at the first meeting.
 UK consumer law requires traders to give you at least 14 days to cancel a contract signed away from business premises.
 Any installer who pressures you to sign on the day or offers a price that is “only available today” is using a sales tactic – not offering a genuine discount.
 Walk away.